Widerøe Flight 710: Flight

-The aircraft had been used during the morning of 6 May on a multi-leg flight from Bodø Airport to Trondheim Airport, Værnes and back.
+The aircraft had been used during the morning of 6 May on a multi-leg flight from Bodø to Trondheim and back.
 It had then flown back to Trondheim where it changed crew.
 They had arrived at Trondheim with a flight at 18:50 on 6 May and left the hotel in Trondheim at 16:15 on 6 May.
-Flight 710 was scheduled to fly from Trondheim via Namsos Airport, Høknesøra; Brønnøysund Airport, Brønnøy; and Sandnessjøen Airport, Stokka.
-It departed Værnes after a 90-minute delay at 19:23 due technical problems with another aircraft.
+Flight 710 was scheduled to fly from Trondheim via Namsos; Brønnøysund; and Sandnessjøen.
+It departed Værnes after a 90-minute delay at 19:23 due to technical problems with another aircraft.
 Flight 710 had a crew of three: a captain, a first officer and a flight attendant.
-The aircraft was packed and therefore a jump seat in the cockpit was used by a passenger, bringing the number of people on board to 52.
+The aircraft was packed and therefore a jump seat in the cockpit had to be used by a passenger, bringing the number of people on board to 52.

-The aircraft made a stop-over at Namsos, where sixteen of the passengers disembarked.
-This reduced the number of passengers on board to thirty-three, but the passenger occupying the jump seat continued to sit there on the next leg.
-The captain was the pilot flying for the segment.
-The aircraft departed Namsos at 20:07 and contacted Trondheim Air Traffic Control Center (ATCC) at 20:13 to receive permission to ascend to flight level 90 (FL 90), which was received.
+The aircraft made a stop-over at Namsos where sixteen passengers disembarked, reducing the number of passengers on board to thirty-three.
+The captain was the pilot flying for the segment, and the passenger occupying the jump seat remained in the cockpit.
+The aircraft departed Namsos at 20:07 and received permission from Trondheim ATCC at 20:13 to ascend to flight level 90 (FL 90).
 During the flight, the passenger in the jump seat held a conversation with the captain and asked several questions regarding the operations.
 The first officer did not participate in this discussion, and it was he who conducted radio contact with air traffic control and the airline's operations center.

 The first officer contacted the airline at 20:16 and informed that they expected to arrive at 20:32.
 At 20:20:29, the aircraft asked permission from Trondheim ATCC to switch to Brønnøysund Aerodrome Flight Information Service (AFIS), which was granted.
 The aircraft announced at 20:20:42 that they would start the descent and would switch to Brønnøysund AFIS.
 Contact was made at 20:22:34, at which time the aircraft announced it was 25 NM from the airport and at FL 80.
 AFIS informed that there were no known aircraft in the area and that runway 22 was in use; wind was 5 kn from southeast, 5 nmi visibility, a light shower and 6 C. At 20:23:22 the first officer held a 62-second conversation with the airline ordering a taxi for one of the passengers so he could reach his connecting ferry.